Joyce Ross: Fearless Great-Grandmother Battles Home Invader With A Wooden Back Scratcher — And Wins

 But Ross was unfazed by the attack in the home where she has lived for 18 years, telling The Newcastle Chronicle, “It’s just the way I am.
 I fetched up three children on my own.
 But I have been lucky.”

 So what happened?
 Ross was alone in her home at around 6:15 on the evening of July 2, just watching a little TV while relaxing on her favorite sofa, when she heard an unusual noise coming from the front area of her home.
 But at first, The Mirror recounts, she simply assumed it was one of her many family members showing up unannounced.
-Only when she called out to greet the person, and heard nothing back, did the retiree become suspicious.
+Only when she called out to greet the person and heard nothing back, did the retiree become suspicious.

 When she reached her front hallway, she found not a beloved family member, but a wild-looking man who was mumbling away to himself.